Kaia15/callify/README.md

    - Goal: create an interface to "guide" corresponding service on the right track.

 ## Naming Convention:
-1. Variable Name in a class: lowercase first letter of first word, uppercase all first letters of the following words.
+1. Variable Name in a class: lowercase first letter of the first word, uppercase all first letters of the following words.

 ## Annotations:
 1. Model / Entity:
-   - Recommend using @Column for each field of each model.
+   - Recommend using `@Column` for each field of each model.
-   - For unique fields like email, add props inside @Column
+   - For unique fields like email, add props inside `@Column`
    - Use of Enum type to define subscription types applying on each User.

 ## Schema Design: